• Skip to primary navigation

 Reduce cellular inflammation levels by optimizing your omega fatty acid balance (find out if this is a factor for you with fatty acid testing).
 Then use your results to make dietary changes to support healthier cells and flip the switch on inflammation.

-5) Increase hormone synthesis promoters and therapeutic nutrients in the diet using food: Thyroid (T3), Vitamin E, B6, Vitamin C, magnesium, zinc and bright lights (sun, etc).
+5) Increase hormone synthesis promoters and therapeutic nutrients in the diet using food: B6, Vitamin C, magnesium, zinc and bright lights (sun, etc).

-6) Decrease hormone synthesis blockers: this includes unsaturated fats (PUFA), excess estrogen (hormone replacement, birth control, or a malnourished liver that can't adequately detoxify used estrogen), ultraviolet light, x-rays, and excess iron (from fortified foods, vitamins, or muscle meat heavy diet).
+6) Decrease hormone synthesis blockers: this includes unsaturated fats (PUFA), excess estrogen (hormone replacement, birth control, or a malnourished liver that can't adequately detoxify used estrogen), ultraviolet light, x-rays, and excess iron (from fortified foods and vitamins).

 7) Eat easy to digest foods to reduce endotoxin that can back up the liver (especially important for those with digestive distress).
-This means more easy to digest carbohydrates (ripe fruits and honey), roots, tubers, and dairy products (if tolerated).
+This means more easy to digest carbohydrates like tolerated fruits and lightly colored vegetables.

 9) Get enough fiber: eating enough fiber helps to feed to beneficial gut bacteria and aids in estrogen detoxification; supporting healthy hormone levels.